skilled-reflection/skilled-reflection.github.io/c09-ibc-ed.md

 #### repair
 when listening to invalid speech, after--repair
 1m-gently with gestures
 2m-briefly and clearly with words
 3m-firmly with boundaries
-5m-take polite action to end conversation
+5m-civilly end conversation and walk away.

 #### dialog / revise / anon
 write what you bet
 revise toward truth
 - to max others' bets

 radical anti-ownership of ideas
 - edit for anyone with the authority of your autobiography
 - for the benefit of the OP
 - expecting only feedback

 ### actions
 commit values to bets
 - self + calling > cakes
 - idea > xref
 - bet > fact > belief > word
 - action > money > words > thoughts

 solutions to problems
 - remove problem src or self from problem.
 - accept that problem comes from other solutions
 - revise those solutions (ie reuse)
 - blitz solution
 - eat, sleep better
 - wake up: cold shower, pint of water, work out, deaf/blind hour, spend time with an ugly person

 minimalism; align, revise and keep fit
 - keep only hf things in smallest box possible
 - keep clean
 - keep routine (self) needs minimal
   - stuff, expectations, plans (movement)

 ### actions
 "if" requires an action argument.
 - (tethering hypotheticals)